metalsoft-io/metalcloud-cli/README.md

 edit instance_array - Edits an instance array. (alternatively use "alter ia") -boot string
-        InstanceArray's boot type:'pxe_iscsi','local_drives' (default "__NIL__")
+        InstanceArray's boot type:'pxe_iscsi','local_drives'
   -disk_size int
-        InstanceArray's local disk sizes (default -14234) -disks int
+        InstanceArray's local disk sizes (default 1) -disks int
-        InstanceArray's number of local drives (default -14234) -id int
+        InstanceArray's number of local drives (default 1) -id int
-        (Required) InstanceArray's id (default -14234) -instance_count int
+        (Required) InstanceArray's id
+  -instance_count int
-        Instance count of this instance array (default -14234) -keep_detaching_drives
+        Instance count of this instance array -keep_detaching_drives
         If false and the number of Instance objects is reduced, then the detaching Drive objects will be deleted.
 If it's set to true, the detaching Drive objects will not be deleted. (default true)
   -label string
-        (Required) InstanceArray's label (default "__NIL__") -managed_fw
+        (Required) InstanceArray's label
+  -managed_fw
         InstanceArray's firewall management on or off (default true) -proc int
-        InstanceArray's minimum processor count (default -14234) -proc_core_count int
+        InstanceArray's minimum processor count (default 1) -proc_core_count int
-        InstanceArray's minimum processor core count (default -14234) -proc_freq int
+        InstanceArray's minimum processor core count (default 1) -proc_freq int
-        InstanceArray's minimum processor frequency (Mhz) (default -14234) -ram int
+        InstanceArray's minimum processor frequency (Mhz) (default 1000) -ram int
-        InstanceArray's minimum RAM (GB) (default -14234) -swap_existing_hardware
+        InstanceArray's minimum RAM (GB) (default 1) -swap_existing_hardware
-        If true, all the hardware of the Instance objects is swapped to match the new InstanceArray specifications -template int
+        If true, all the hardware of the Instance objects is swapped to match the new InstanceArray specifications -volume_template_id int
-        InstanceArray's volume template when booting from for local drives (default -14234)
+        InstanceArray's volume template when booting from for local drives

 create drive_array - Creates a drive array. (alternatively use "new da") -count int
         DriveArrays's drive count.
-Use this only for unconnected DriveArrays. (default -14234) -expand_with_ia
+Use this only for unconnected DriveArrays. (default 1) -expand_with_ia
         Auto-expand when the connected instance array expands (default true) -ia int
         (Required) The id of the instance array it is attached to.
-It can be zero for unattached Drive Arrays (default -14234)
+It can be zero for unattached Drive Arrays -infra int
-  -infra int
-        (Required) Infrastrucure ID (default -14234) -label string
+        (Required) Infrastrucure ID
+  -label string
-        (Required) The label of the drive array (default "__NIL__") -return_id
+        (Required) The label of the drive array
-        (Optional) Will print the ID of the created Drive Array.
-Useful for automating tasks.
   -size int
-        (Optional, default = 40960) Drive arrays's size in MBytes (default -14234) -template int
+        (Optional, default = 40960) Drive arrays's size in MBytes (default 40960) -template int
-        DriveArrays's volume template to clone when creating Drives (default -14234) -type string
+        DriveArrays's volume template to clone when creating Drives -type string
-        Possible values: iscsi_ssd, iscsi_hdd (default "__NIL__")
+        Possible values: iscsi_ssd, iscsi_hdd

 edit drive_array - Edit a drive array. (alternatively use "alter da") -count int